amartincolby/Rust-Quick-Guide/README.md

         }
     }

     /* In the above, lifetimes must be annotated because the compiler cannot infer the lifetimes of argument references passed in.
 The argument annotations declare a function lifetime of 'a.
 Using single letters is simply convention, not a requirement.
-Next, `x` and `y` must have the _same as or greater than_ the base lifetime of the function. lifetime, and that the return value will have that lifetime as well. */
+Next, `x` and `y` must have the _same as or greater than_ the base lifetime of the function. lifetime, and that the return value will have that lifetime as well.
+Essentially identical syntax is applied to implementation blocks.

+    Lifetime annotations are not needed in many scenarios.
+The compiler will hold your hand. */

+    /*** Static ***/

+    /* Rust has one fixed and explicit lifetime: static.
+As you can guess from previous subjects, this lifetime applies to all items like the aptly named statics.
+The static lifetime means an entity exists for the entirety of the program's run.
+The only notable addition to this is that any string literal also has a static lifetime.
+This is because literals are part of the binary and are thus necessarily always in memory. */

+    let static_string: &'static str = "Getting nothing but static on channel Z";

     /*** panic! ***/